When is Father Brown back on TV?

 Saints protect us!
 The prayers of Father Brown followers have been answered, with the information that the crime-solving priest (performed by Harry Potter’s Mark Williams) is returning for an eighth season.

-Right here’s all the things it’s good to about Father Brown season eight…
+Right here’s all the things that you must about Father Brown season eight…

-- These are the preferred BBC reveals around the globe – and the outcomes are a bit bizarre
+- These are the preferred BBC reveals all over the world – and the outcomes are a bit bizarre

-- All the pieces it’s good to know in regards to the solid of Father Brown
+- Every little thing that you must know in regards to the forged of Father Brown

-- HEARALPUBLICIST publication: get the newest TV and leisure information direct to your inbox

 When is Father Brown season eight on TV?

-The ten-part daytime sequence begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues every day on the similar time on weekdays.
+The ten-part daytime sequence begins at 2.15pm on Monday sixth January 2020 on BBC One for UK viewers, and continues day by day on the identical time on weekdays.

 The sequence additionally historically airs on PBS within the US, and on BBC UKTV and ABC in Australia.